fsantanna-uerj/serrapilheira/Submissao/mid.md

 aspects of the project, since the core language mechanisms were developed between December and February.
 -->
-At the end, the outcome was actually favorable since I overestimated the importance of an experienced domain-specific engineer at an early stage.
+At the end, the outcome was actually favorable since I overestimated the importance of an experienced domain-specific engineer at an early stage of the project.
 We could redirect part of the budget to the presentation on the international conference, which was not initially planned.

 We still have difficulties in finding good students to work in the area of embedded systems.